wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 ## How do I indicate that an answer is incomplete or filled out incorrectly?

 Use more than colour alone to indicate errors.
 A user with visual impairments or colour blindness may not notice a red outline.
-Colour is helpful — but always include a written error message too.
+Colour is helpful — but always include an error message in text too.

 * Clearly state whether a field is required.
-* Show errors with more than just colour.
+* Show errors with more than just colour or an icon.
 * Write out the error in text above the form field.
 * Add a summary of all errors above the form  helps the user quickly see what needs to be corrected.